Superset vs Cursor (2026): Parallel Agents vs AI Editor

 - Run CLI-based coding agents and want to parallelize across 10+ tasks

-- Use JetBrains, Xcode, Neovim, or any non-VS Code editor
+- Use JetBrains, Xcode, Neovim, Cursor, or any other editor and do not want orchestration tied to one product

 - Want agent and model flexibility with no vendor lock-in